 Maritime Innovation with OpenBridge

-In 2020, Westcon Power and Automation (WPA) contacted Halogen to get help with redesigning the system that gives digital control over the processes and alarms within the machine room in a ship.
+In 2020, SEAM (formerly Westcon Power and Automation, WPA) contacted Halogen to get help with redesigning the system that gives digital control over the processes and alarms within the machine room in a ship.

 OpenBridge is an openly accessible guide to good design for the maritime industry and includes both icons and design principles.
 Its content is constantly evolving, but until recently the need to design an IAS was not covered by OpenBridge.

-Designers at Halogen accepted the challenge from WPA head-on and contributed to developing an interface for IAS that has now become a part of OpenBridge.
+Designers at Halogen accepted the challenge from SEAM head-on and contributed to developing an interface for IAS that has now become a part of OpenBridge.

 “The OpenBridge Project is revolutionising and ambitious, and it is really cool that I, as a designer, can take part in influencing the content and the result.”Designer, Halogen